iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___1.1.2/report.md

 <p align="center">
 <img src="3_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 3 reviews"/>
 </p>

+> I suggest adding PA stats about vaccinations....as well as info on or even ability to make a vaccine appointment...and current phase status<br> :date: __2021-01-22 05:24:51__

+> Bad this app should notify those doctor to go and give those the vacinne that have fill the information out not have people out in large line and groups with this you have better control create job to new nursing school student to help in is fight<br> :date: __2021-01-21 07:21:53__

 > Pros: It checks in everyday to review symptoms.
 It tells you information about what the rest of the app users symptoms were.
 It keeps up to date on what it is expected to.
 Con: I had my mom get Covid, and at the time I lived with her.
 I couldn't figure out how to report that since I tested negative.
 Not long after my family finished quarantine, my sister tested positive .
 I got tested again and was still negative, but technically I was exposed.<br> :date: __2021-01-15 09:05:20__